How Do I…?

 IB scores must also be sent to Princeton electronically at the request of the student.
 To request an IB score report, visit their website.

-If you have A level certificates, you should bring those to the director of studies in your residential college.
+If you have A level certificates, you should bring those to the assistant dean in your residential college.

 Am I eligible for the course book discount program at Labyrinth Books?